 How to store and ripen avocados

-If you have ripe avocados that you're not planning to use immediately, store them in the refrigerator to slow down the ripening process.
+If you have ripe avocados that you're not planning to use immediately, store them in the refrigerator to slow down the ripening process and preserve their creaminess.

-If your avocados are still unripe, store them at room temperature in a cool and dry area away from direct sunlight.
+Store avocados that are unripe at room temperature in a cool and dry area away from direct sunlight.
 To speed up ripening, place them in a paper bag with a banana or apple, as these fruits release ethylene gas that promotes ripening.

 If you have cut avocados, tightly wrap the unused portion, preferably with the pit and refrigerate.
-To prevent it from browning, you can brush the exposed surface with an acid (lemon, lime, or vinegar).
+To prevent it from browning, you can brush the exposed surface with an acid (lemon juice, lime juice, or vinegar).

 How to cut an avocado

-To cut an avocado, use a sharp knife to slice lengthwise around it, reaching the pit.
+Use a sharp knife to slice lengthwise around the avocado flesh, reaching the pit.
 Rotate and twist the halves apart.
+To remove the pit, carefully strike it with your knife and twist to dislodge.

-Avocados are typically used in guacamole, salads, sandwiches, and as a spread on toast.
-Filipinos use avocados in desserts and beverages, or enjoy them as a standalone fruit with a sprinkle of sugar.
-Here are our favorites:
+Avocados are typically used in guacamole, salads, and sandwiches.
+Filipinos love them in desserts and beverages, or enjoy them as a standalone fruit with a sprinkle of sugar.
+Here are some of our favorites:

 - Avocado and Milk: The easiest, most popular Fiipino avocado dessert where avocados are cut up and combined with ice and evaporated and/or condensed milk.